currawong-project/caw/examples/examples.md

 ### Some Invariants

+#### Network Invariants
 - A given variable instance may only be connected to a single source.
 - Once a processor is instantiated the count and data types of the variables is fixed.
-- Once a processor is instantiated no new connections can be created or removed.
+- Once a processor is instantiated no new connections can be created or removed. (except for feedback connections?)
 - If a variable has a source connection then it cannot be assigned a value.
+- Processors always execute in order from top to bottom.

+#### Internal Proc Invariants
+- The _value() function will be called once for every new value received by a variable.